Tight Hip Flexors Stretches

 1. Back Pain and knee pain

 Muscle imbalance arising from shortened hip flexors can cause lower back pain as well as pain affecting your knees.
 When these muscles begin to tighten and shorten, the range of motion at which these muscles usually operate becomes reduced.
-This leads to increased strain at the hip joint as well as compromising other joints such as lumbar spine as they try to compensate the reduced motion.
+This leads to increased strain at the hip joint as well as compromising other joints such as lumbar spine as they try to compensate for the reduced motion.
 The muscle imbalance results in lower back pain as well as knee pain.

 2. Groin pain